The Offbeat Bride: Stephanie, Financial Analyst

 Our offbeat wedding at a glance: When we started wedding planning, we were most concerned about how we wanted the wedding to feel.
 We wanted our wedding to feel like our relationship — joyful, kid-at-heart, quirky, whimsical, breezy, with a dash of mischievousness.
 We came to the realization that these were all adjectives that described our beloved Calvin and Hobbes comic series — one of the first things we bonded over, when we met five years ago!
 We decided to have fun with it and drew all our inspiration from the comic.

 We started with Calvin and Hobbes wedding inspiration with an engagement session that our photographer Junshien Lau gave us the artistic vision for.
 The photos featured us as well as a stuffed Hobbes doll.
 That doll was the first thing Jon had ever sewed and took him 13 hours to complete!
 In his enthusiasm, he also made an awesome Transmogrifier (which, in case you didn't know, is what Calvin uses to transform himself into anything).

 We also incorporated Calvin and Hobbes into our stationary details.
-I designed our wedding invitations, programs and escort cards, save the dates, menu and guestbook with Calvin and Hobbes in mind.
+I designed our wedding invitations, programs and escort cards, save the dates, menu and guestbook with Calvin and Hobbes in mind (with illustrations by Emily Chen).
 We also had our wedding dinosaur bubbles to be blown after the ceremony (Calvin's favorite thing to daydream about is dinosaurs).

 However, my most favorite Calvin and Hobbes decor was our awesome "Calvin" ring bearer, flower girl and Hobbes as well as our cake toppers (designed and hand painted by Jonathan)!
 We then relied on our amazingly beautiful wedding venue, Casa Real at Ruby Hill Winery and beautiful California weather to provide an elegant contrast to our quirky wedding.